hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 4. Output folder
-5.

    For each basin, a folder is required, similar to the one for Ala Archa with the code 15194: /sensitive_data_forecast_tools/conceptual_model/Output/15194
-   This folder can be empty
+   This folder can be empty.
+In this folder the initial condition for the next forecast are stored.

 **Output Files**
+Three output files are generated and stored in this path: /sensitive_data_forecast_tools/intermediate_data/conceptual_model_results/BASINCODE/data
+(For each basin the above folder structure is needed.)
+- daily_BASINCODE.csv
+- pentad_BASINCODE.csv
+- decadal_BASINCODE.csv

+**daily forecast**: daily_BASINCODE.csv
 | forecast_date | date       | sd_Qsim   | Q5        | Q10       | ...       | Q50       | ...       | Q90       | Q95       |
 |---------------|------------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|-----------|
 | 31.07.2024    | 01.08.2024 | 0.2135    | 4.3921    | 4.4378    | ...       | 4.6603    | ...       | 5.0256    | 5.0439    |